chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-13-Defining-an-identity/readme.md

 ### Reference Images :

-images from other contexts // expressing shape, material, aesthetic, materials and finish
+images from other contexts // expressing shape, aesthetic, materials and finish

 2-3 moodboard